|(Bolles Harbor, Monroe)|

 Have you ever heard someone say, "This is my truth and that's your truth."
-"Or: "This statement is true for you but false for me."
-In logic the truth of a claim does not depend on what a person thinks.
+Or, "This statement is true for you but false for me."
+In logic, the truth of a claim does not depend on what a person thinks.
 As Vaughn says, "your believing that something is true does not make it true."

 This is the incoherent idea that "truth" depends on what persons believe.
 Truth is seen as relative to persons.
-If you believe dogs can fly then that is "true for you."
-If I believe dogs cannot fly then that is "true for me."
+If you believe dogs can fly, then that is "true for you."
+If I believe dogs cannot fly, then that is "true for me."
 Instead of truth being a matter of how the world is, it becomes a matter of what a person believes.
 That is false, says Vaughn, for two reasons.

 First, if truth was a function of what individuals believe, then persons would be infallible.
 "We could not possibly be in error about anything that we sincerely believed...
-[But] Personal infallibility is, of course, absurd, and this possibility seems to weigh heavily against subjective relativism."
+[But] personal infallibility is, of course, absurd, and this possibility seems to weigh heavily against subjective relativism."
 (51)

-Secondly, and this is arguably its biggest problem, subjective relativism is self-defeating.
+Secondly, and this is its biggest problem, subjective relativism is self-defeating.
 Vaughn writes: "It defeats itself because its truth implies its falsity.
 The relativist says, "All truth is relative."
 If this statement is objectively true, then it refutes itself because if it is objectively true that "All truth is relative," then the statement itself is an example of an objective truth.
 So if "All truth is relative" is objectively true, it is objectively false."
 (51)

-Vaughn defines "objective truth" and "objective falsehood" as being about the way the world is or is not "regardless of what we may believe about it.
+Vaughn defines "objective truth" and "objective falsehood" as being about the way the world is or is not, "regardless of what we may believe about it.
 To put it differently, there is a way the world is, and our beliefs do not make it.
 The world is the way it is, regardless of how we feel about it."
 (50)

 "Social relativism" suffers the same self-contradictory fate as subjective relativism.
-Social relativism, says Vaughn, seems more friendly because it appears egalitarian.
+Social relativism, says Vaughn, seems more friendly because it poses as egalitarian.
 This is the view that truth is relative to societies.
 Because we want to respect all societies as equal, social relativism is attractive.
 But, like subjective relativism, if social relativism is true then "the beliefs of whole societies cannot be mistaken."